wso2/docs-updates/en/docs/updates/using-wso2-docker-images.md

 ### Image Tagging with WSO2 Updates 2.0

-All the  Docker images packaging basic Updates for the relevant product profiles (except Hotfixes) are hosted in [WSO2 Private Docker registry](https://docker.wso2.com/).
+All the  Docker images packaging basic Updates for the relevant product profiles (except Hotfixes) are hosted in [WSO2 private Docker registry](https://docker.wso2.com/).
 The docker images in the Docker Private Registry does stay in a special tagging format <br>

 ``